 It is a possession-oriented game that emphasizes patience, positional awareness, technical skill, creativity, fast passing, and movement off the ball.

-Barcelona has mastered this style of play through their youth system, which produces technically skilled players with an ingrained understanding of playing as part of a team.
+Barcelona has mastered this style of play through its youth system, which produces technically skilled players with an innate understanding of playing as part of a team.

 Tiki-Taka is a style of soccer that relies on positions.
 Positions are important in Tiki-Taka because they allow players to have better vision and control over the ball, which helps them maintain possession for longer periods.

 The more possession they have, the more field space they can control.
 This gives Tiki-Taka its attacking prowess – an ability to spread out their opponents across the entire playing area while maintaining tight cohesion among teammates.

 It is an interesting question to ask who invented the style of soccer called Tiki-Taka.
 The short answer is that no one person can take credit for inventing this style because several different people and teams have developed it over many years.

 La Furia Roja dominated international football with a string of victories using this methodical style of play.